-Most of the monitoring services we use are paid services.
+Most of the monitoring services we use are SaaS.
 We typically only use open source options when the paid, hosted option is significantly cost prohibitive.
 Monitoring software is complicated and keeping your own stack running can be a time-sink.
 The last thing we want is unreliable software monitoring our apps.

 Covering your Blind Spots